-Material accounting policy information adopted in the preparation of these financial statements are presented below and are consistent with prior reporting periods unless otherwise stated.
+Material accounting policy information is consistent with prior reporting periods unless otherwise stated.

 3. Material accounting policy information

 a.
 Cash and cash equivalent

 Cash and cash equivalents include cash on hand, deposits held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value, and bank overdrafts.